Tris-909/Ecommerce-ProShop/README.md

   _ Building Product Screen that change detail table based on category <br />
   _ Integrating with Paypal APIs to proceed online payment <br />
   _ Building Admin Page <br />
+  _ Building Custom Discount Function and give admin the ability to discount any items as wish thourgh an user interface <br />
   _ Using Redux, Redux-Thunk, Redux Dev Tool to manage state of the whole application <br />
   _ Using TypeScript to help demonstrate data-flow in web-application through interfaces <br />
   _ Working with more than 30+ APIs from the backend using axios with different methods <br />